 Parents have the right to visit their student's classroom(s).
-Parents must obtain a classroom visitation guideline form from the student's administrative secretary.
-Teachers must be notified 24 hours in advance of a parent visitation.
+Parents must obtain a classroom visitation guideline form from the front office.
+Please refer to the classroom visit guidelines for specific information and procedures.
 Parents must check in with the receptionist and wear a visitor's pass at all times while on campus.